 • Measuring and evaluating the partnership's early development work and using results to establish performance benchmarks for meeting the project goals

-• Creating value chains where producers, manufacturers, buyers, and other related actors form collaborative, transparent partnerships shared operational values and social mission goals
+• Creating value chains where producers, manufacturers, buyers, and other related actors form collaborative, transparent partnerships with shared operational values and social mission goals

 • Developing processes for ongoing engagement with the community and businesses